leafo/lapis-systemd/README.md

 Since these paths are specific to a machine, it's not recommended to check the service files into your respository.

-You can generate an install the service file to the system with the following
+You can generate and install the service file to the system with the following
 command:

 ```bash